alluximx/alluxi-guides/README.md

 - Alluxi General tools: Email & Slack
 - Alluxi Dev tools (if applicable): Github, Codeship

-* What is the process a client lives with , Foresight Labs?
+* What is the process a client lives with?
   * Discovery Session
   * Design Sprint
   * Minimum Viable Product Development